 Year of Call:

 Paul Rogers has a proven track record in handling complex investigations, trials and appeals as lead counsel, at both the domestic and international level.
-He has many years experience leading cases at both the trial and appellate level.

 He trains advocates at both the national and international level in trial and appellate advocacy.
 He has taught advocacy programmes in the Balkans, The Hague – Netherlands, Poland and in the UK.
 He is an approved advocacy trainer for the Inner Temple.

 Paul represents company directors and individuals charged with gross negligence manslaughter and health and safety offences as a result of deaths in the workplace, and represents interested persons at inquests arising from work related deaths.